erickasakya/flask-starter/frontend/README.md

     $ docker-compose build

 Configure the `environment.env` file to point to the users and candidates backend.
-Use the IP on your local machine.

 Up the service